tayeKole/tayeKole.github.io/logo1.md

 ## lesson 4
-### In this lesson we learnt how to comment thing out like you would see in the above lesson
+### In this lesson we learnt how to comment things out like you would see in the above lesson
-<pre><code>;this comments this message by using a semicolon anything after the semicolon on that line
+<pre><code>;this comments this message out by using a semicolon, anything after the semicolon on that line will not be used in the code
 </code></pre>
 ![image](https://user-images.githubusercontent.com/122093059/224301624-0dbda88b-ef26-4918-9b37-428c2ed4ea42.png)

-I learnt this is best to locate your errors in you project
+I learnt this is best to locate your errors in your project

 ## lesson 5
-### In this lesson we learnt about the **filled** command that fills everything that uis in its brackect
+In this lesson we learnt about the **filled** command that fills everything that is bracketed, along with the concept of random which select a random number given its range
-<pre><code>filled[repeat 4[fd 100 rt 90]]
+<pre><code>filled randomcolor 100[repeat 4[fd 100 rt 90]]
 </code></pre>
 ![image](https://user-images.githubusercontent.com/122093059/224302132-e3bb5a6e-8e8c-4ff4-a7d0-940483b12c00.png)
 This fills the square